kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO add .$ to print number as hex word format and not numeric TODO add case change words
 TODO add type conversion words
+TODO add a start up feature to bulk run one set of words after another. can use for testing and then use it for auto start up of some builtins + storage boot lists